Skip to content

 • Managing stress associated with Intermittent Fasting: The stress associated with Intermittent Fasting leads to increased stress hormones such as cortisol, epinephrine, and norepinephrine.
 Nootropic adaptogens are capable of limiting the adverse effects of these stress responses.

-The supplemented benefits of nootropics during Intermittent Fasting not only enhance brain performance and function but improves your motivation to continue Intermittent Fasting.
+The supplemented benefits of nootropics during Intermittent Fasting not only enhance brain performance and function but also improve your motivation to continue Intermittent Fasting.

 Maximum Mind for Intermittent Fasting